UNIVERSE-HPC/course-material/technology_and_tooling/testing/scaling_up.md

 Our software will inevitably increase in complexity as it develops.
 Using automated testing where appropriate can save us considerable time, especially in the long term, and allows others to verify against correct behaviour.

+## Key Points

+- We can assign multiple inputs to tests using parametrisation.
+- It’s important to understand the **coverage** of our tests across our code.
+- Writing unit tests takes time, so apply them where it makes the most sense.